 In collaboration with Project Zero (PZ), the Harvard Graduate School of Education is offering opportunities to engage with the ideas of PZ both in-person and online throughout the year.
-We are thrilled to offer tuition assistance opportunities for both Project Zero Online Courses September 2019 Term, and the Project Zero Classroom 2019.
+We are thrilled to offer tuition assistance opportunities for both Project Zero Online Courses and Project Zero Classroom.

 - In the United States, public school educators working in schools with a free and reduced lunch rate of 35% or more OR educators working primarily with students who attend these schools.